Admitting that something wasn’t working for you is always a terrifying feeling, which you procrastinate until denial becomes acceptance.

 RESULTS & RECOMMENDATIONS

-So, if you are much like me, tried everything diet-wise… and of course skincare-wise… and have been on antibiotics or other medications, then it’s a big hint that your gut is imbalanced.
+So, if you are much like me, tried everything diet-wise… and of course skincare-wise… and have been on antibiotics or other medications (maybe you’ve even tried CBD products from somewhere like this colorado pot shop), then it’s a big hint that your gut is imbalanced.
 Which of course makes it hard to absorb nutrients and actually function properly.

 Acne.org lists Probiotics (depending on product) 5/5 stars, this is more than the most popular alternative method B5 3.5/5 stars which I’ve tested.
 And I have to question why probiotics isn’t recommended (together with diet) more often?
 I guess that you can’t make money out of cured people…